AudiusProject/audius-terminal-player/README.md

 2. Make a GitHub tagged release with the new version
 3. Update [release URL and SHA](https://github.com/AudiusProject/homebrew-audius-cli/blob/main/Formula/audius.rb#L6-L7) in [homebrew-audius-cli](https://github.com/AudiusProject/homebrew-audius-cli)

+---
-Created with ❤️, 🍕, and 🍾 (last but not least) for the Audius Engineering Team Hackathon 2021.
+Created with ❤️ 🍕 🍾 (last but not least) for the Audius Engineering Team Hackathon 2021.